dvzrd/gatsby-starter-nova/src/components/ui/primitive/pattern/README.md

 - is - type of pattern [less important]
 - of - type of utility patterns [important]
 - on - type of parent pattern [more important]
+- utils - optional utils prop for passing tailwind css and custom css classes (alt to using className)

 ## Roadmap